ser0ja/PacketFramework/README.md

 + ReadString()
 + ReadCString()
 + ReadBit()
-+ ReadBits()
++ ReadBits(size)
 + ReadByteSeq()
 + FlushBits()
 + ResetBitPosition()
 + Print()
-  + Prints the raw hex bytes of the packet
+  + Prints the content of the packet in hexadecimal form
 + Dump()
-  + It's a shortcut for fast packet reading.
-You can find an example below.
+  + It's a shortcut for fast packet reading - you'll find an example below.
 + GetSize()
 + GetOpcode()
-  + Returns an integer (like 0x1234)
+  + Returns the opcode as an integer (0x1234)
 + GetOpcodeStr()
-  + Returns a string (like "CMSG_PING")
+  + Returns the opcode as a string ("CMSG_PING")
 + SetOpcode(opcode)
 + SetWritePosition(wpos)
 + GetWritePosition()